Biennale Arte now open: All The World’s Futures< Back

-After having explained in October the main topics of All the World’s Futures (Read Okwui Enwezor’s full text), Okwui Enwezor has explained one movens for his project as follows:
+After having explained in October the main topics of All The World’s Futures (Read Enwezor’s full text), Okwui Enwezor explained his project as follows:

 “In 1974 la Biennale di Venezia, following a major institutional restructuring and the revision of its rules and articles of constitution, launched an ambitious and unprecedented four-year plan of events and activities.
 Part of the programs of 1974 were dedicated to Chile, thus actively foregrounding a gesture of solidarity toward that country in the aftermath of the violent coup d’état, in which General Augusto Pinochet overthrew the government of Salvador Allende in 1973.
 Bringing practitioners across the fields of visual art, cinema, music, theater, dance, and performance, the events of the 1974 Art Biennale were spread across the entire city of Venice.
 Today, this remarkable and transformative episode in the history of the Biennale is largely forgotten.”

 “The dedication of the program of events to Chile and against fascism remains one of the most explicit attempts, in recent memory, by which an exhibition of the stature of the Art Biennale not only responds to, but courageously steps forward to share the historical stage with the political and social contexts of its time.
 It goes without saying that, in view of the current turmoil around the world, that the Biennale’s Eventi del 1974 has been a curatorial inspiration.”